Professor of Geological and Environmental Sciences

 Jared graduated with honors and magna cum laude from the University of Richmond in Richmond, Virginia in 2008 where he majored in economics and minored in environmental studies.
 He also completed a post-baccalaureate, pre-medical certificate program at the University of Miami in 2010.
 During the summer of 2007, Jared interned in New York City with Mercer Consulting, a subsidiary of Marsh & McLennan, Inc., where he worked in their prescription drug insurance division.
 Jared now is back living in Miami, Florida where he recently started a position as a Product Manager for nearpod, a rapidly growing educational software company.
 Prior to that, Jared was the Chief Operating Officer for LiveNinja, a small, Miami-based technology start-up that was acquired in early 2017 by Net2Phone, a subsidiary of IDT Corporation.
-Before working for LiveNinja, Jared was the Director of Investment Grade Products and Regional Sales Manager at Republic Metals Corporation in Miami, Florida and then the Director of Mint Sales, Trading, and Metal Management for the Great American Mint and Refinery Company (Grammco) in Anaheim, California where he still provides client and development support on a remote basis.
-Jared also was the co-founder of TreeHouse (formerly groupthink), a new social media company, app, and web site dedicated to allowing groups of friends to give and get advice easily and instantaneously, while still maintaining privacy.
+Before working for LiveNinja, Jared was the Director of Investment Grade Products and Regional Sales Manager for Republic Metals Corporation in Miami, and then the Director of Mint Sales, Trading, and Metal Management for the Great American Mint and Refinery Company (Grammco) in Anaheim, California where he still provides client and development support on a remote basis.
+Jared also was the co-founder of TreeHouse (formerly groupthink), a social media company, app, and web site dedicated to allowing groups of friends to give and get advice easily and instantaneously, while still maintaining privacy.
 We could not be prouder of both of them!